jopemachine-playground/mac-sync-config/README.md

 # mac-sync

-Sync specified programs and config files between macs using Github with ease.
+Sync the config files and programs between macs through Github.

 ## How to set up